 - Preparedness professionals

 What we offer

-ORAU has been supporting CDC’s Public Health Emergency Preparedness (PHEP) program since the development of the Strategic National Stockpile (SNS) Extranet in 2003.
-Our experts work with federal agencies and national preparedness organizations by providing the following services:
+ORAU has supported CDC’s Public Health Emergency Preparedness (PHEP) program since the development of the Strategic National Stockpile Extranet in 2003.
+Our experts work with federal agencies and national preparedness organizations to provide:

 - Preparedness education campaign planning and implementation